enz/pentobi/CONTRIBUTING.md

 at GitHub.
 There are no plans to add more game variants or new features to Pentobi, so please use the issue tracker only for bugs.

-The only officially supported platform is Linux, releases are done only as source code.
-The Windows version is maintained by an external maintainer, please report Windows-related bugs [here](https://github.com/lwchkg/pentobi/issues).

 Translations
 ------------